 The medicines are designed to kill cancer cells that remain in the child’s body.
 Such high doses damage the bone marrow so it cannot make new stem cells that would become blood cells.

-Doctors remove the stem cells from the child before chemotherapy, then freeze and store the cells until they can be returned to the child's body.
+Doctors remove the stem cells from the child before chemotherapy.
+The cells are frozen and stored until they can be returned to the child's body.
 This is called an autologous stem cell transplant.

-Our patients who have a hematopoietic cell, or stem cell, transplant receive this care through Children's Hospital and our partner Fred Hutchinson Cancer Research Center.
+Our patients who have these cell transplants get care through Seattle Children’s Hospital and our partner, Fred Hutch.
 Learn more about the Pediatric Blood and Marrow Transplant Program.

 New Treatments for Neuroblastoma

-Researchers are running studies to find better treatments for children with neuroblastoma.
-They are looking for the best combinations of chemotherapy medicines and ways to use radiation and transplants with better results.
+Researchers are conducting studies to find better treatments for children with neuroblastoma.
+They are looking for the best mixes of medicines and for ways to use radiation and transplants with better results.
 They are also looking for new types of cancer treatments.

 The cancer doctors at Seattle Children’s are active members of the Children’s Oncology Group (COG).
 COG is an international organization of childhood cancer specialists who conduct studies on many forms of childhood cancer.

-Dr. Julie R. Park serves on the COG neuroblastoma committees.
-They aim to understand how the disease works, develop new treatment programs and reduce later effects of the disease and treatments.
+Dr. Julie R. Park is chair of the COG neuroblastoma committee.
+The committee’s goal is to understand how the disease works and find new ways to treat it.
+Another goal is to reduce later effects of the disease and treatments.

-Our doctors also take part in the NANT (New Approahces to Neuroblastoma Therapy) consortium.
-NANT works to find new treatment options.
+Our doctors also take part in the NANT (New Approaches to Neuroblastoma Therapy) group.
+NANT works to find new treatments for children whose neuroblastoma has not fully responded to their first treatment or that has grown back.

 Many of our patients with neuroblastoma take part in clinical trials.
-These research studies give children the chance to get the very latest treatment options being studied – options that are not offered at all treatment centers.
+These research studies give children the chance to get the very latest treatment options being studied.
+These options are not offered at all treatment centers.

 Your child’s doctor will talk with you in detail about any new treatment that might be a match for your child.
 Then you can decide whether you want to try this option.